Running mate: APC North West stakeholders to meet Tinubu – The Sun Nigeria

 From Romanus Ugwu, Abuja

-The North West stakeholders of the All Progressives Congress (APC) have resolved to meet the party’s presidential candidate, Asiwaju Bola Ahmed Tinubu, over the vacant position of the party’s running mate.
+The North West stakeholders of the All Progressives Congress (APC) have resolved to meet the presidential candidate, Asiwaju Bola Ahmed Tinubu, over running mate.

-The stakeholders in a communique signed by the APC National Vice Chairman (North West), Salihu Moh Lukman, in Abuja yesterday, after their meeting, commended the resolution of crisis rocking some States in the zone.
+The stakeholders in a communique by the APC National Vice Chairman (North West), Salihu Moh Lukman, commended the resolution of crisis rocking some States in the zone.

-In attendance at the meeting include APC governors, governorship candidates and ministers from the states of the North-West.
+Attendants at the meeting included APC governors, governorship candidates and ministers from the North-West.

-They also noted that the meeting with Asiwaju Tinubu has become necessary having contributed in the;

-“emergence and growth of the party and its electoral viability, in providing about 39 per cent of the votes, APC recorded in the 2019 and 2015 presidential elections.”
+They noted that the meeting with Asiwaju Tinubu has become necessary having contributed to the “emergence and growth of the party and its electoral viability, in providing about 39 per cent of the votes, APC recorded in the 2019 and 2015 presidential elections.

 “The meeting welcomed the initiative to commence this consultative meeting as vital for strengthening the APC in the North-West and improve leadership engagements and cohesion within the zone.